 The Doctor of Nursing Practice specialization is designed to foster the advanced practice of nursing leadership within a complex, highly computerized health system.
 The program is open to nurses who have an MSN and a minimum of one year of fulltime work experience in one of the following areas: Faculty role, hospital management/leadership, Advanced Practice Nurse (NP), Clinical Nurse Leader (CNL), Clinical Nurse Specialist (CNS).

-Doctor of Nursing Practice Educational Leadership – For nurses holding a MSN, an unencumbered RN license and have a minimum of two years of full-time work experience in a leadership or faculty role in nursing education at a two- to four-year college or university, hospital or health care organization within the past five years.
+Doctor of Nursing Practice, educational leadership specialization – For nurses holding an MSN, an unencumbered RN license and have a minimum of one year of full-time work experience in a leadership or faculty role in nursing education at a two- to four-year college/university or hospital/healthcare organization within the past five years.

-Doctor of Nursing Practice Executive Leadership – For managers who hold a MSN, an unencumbered RN license and have a minimum of three years full-time work experience in a nursing executive or a management leadership role within the last five years.
+Doctor of Nursing Practice, executive leadership specialization – For nursing managers who hold an master’s degree, BSN and an unencumbered RN license and have a minimum of one year of full-time work experience in a nursing executive or management/leadership role within the last five years.